-Traffic will exit by the Entrance at the Main entrance, and also at the entrance on the Western gate to the main entrance.
-Traffic will not exit via the gate at the Bus Stop, on the eastern side of the site.
+Traffic will exit by the entrances at the Main entrance, and also at the entrance on the Western gate to the main entrance.
+Traffic will not exit via the gate at the Bus Stop (unless the smooth flow of traffic requires same as agreed with Gardai on the day), on the eastern side of the site.